home-assistant/home-assistant.io/source/_components/google_assistant.markdown

 Since release 0.80, the `Authorization Code` type of `OAuth` account linking is supported.
 To migrate your configuration, you need:

-1. Change your `Account linking` setting in [Actions on Google console](https://console.actions.google.com/), looking for `Advanced Options` in the left bottom of the sidebar.
+1. Change your `Account linking` setting in [Actions on Google console](https://console.actions.google.com/), look for the `Advanced Options` in the bottom left of the sidebar.
     - Change `Linking type` to `OAuth` and `Authorization Code`.
-    - In `Client information` section:
+    - In the `Client information` section:
         - Change `Client ID` to `https://oauth-redirect.googleusercontent.com/`, the trailing slash is important.
-        - Input any string you like into `Client Secret`, Home Assistant don't need this field.
+        - Input any string you like into `Client Secret`, Home Assistant doesn't need this field.
         - Change `Authorization URL` to `https://[YOUR HOME ASSISTANT URL:PORT]/auth/authorize` (replace with your actual URL).
         - Change `Token URL` to `https://[YOUR HOME ASSISTANT URL:PORT]/auth/token` (replace with your actual URL).
-    - In `Client information` section:
+    - In the `Client information` section:
         - Do **NOT** check `Google to transmit clientID and secret via HTTP basic auth header`.
-    - Click 'Save' at the top right corner, then click 'Test' to generate a new draft version of Test App.
+    - Click 'Save' at the top right corner, then click 'Test' to generate a new draft version of the Test App.
 2. Change your `configuration.yaml` file:
-    - Remove `client_id`, `access_token`, `agent_uer_id` config from `google_assistant:`.
-They are no longer needed.
+    - Remove `client_id`, `access_token`, `agent_uer_id` config from `google_assistant:` since they are no longer needed.
-3. Restart Home Assistant, open your `Google Assistant` app on your mobile phone then go to `Settings > Home Control`, re-link `[test] your app name`.
+3. Restart Home Assistant, open the `Google Assistant` app on your mobile phone then go to `Settings > Home Control`, re-link `[test] your app name`.
-4. A browser will be open and ask you login Home Assistant instance, then redirect back to `Google Assistant` app.
+4. A browser will be open and asking you to login to your Home Assistant instance, it will edirect back to `Google Assistant` app right afterward.

 <p class='note'>
-If you added Home Assistant to the home screen, you have to first remove it from home screen, otherwise, this HTML5 app will show up instead of a browser, it would not be able to redirect back `Google Assistant` app
+If you've added Home Assistant to the home screen, you have to first remove it from home screen, otherwise, this HTML5 app will show up instead of a browser.
+Using it would prevent Home Assistant to redirect back to the `Google Assistant` app.
 </p>

 ## {% linkable_title Setup %}

 You need to create an API Key with the [Google Cloud API Console](https://console.cloud.google.com/apis/api/homegraph.googleapis.com/overview) which allows you to update devices without unlinking and relinking an account (see [below](#troubleshooting-the-request_sync-service)).
-If you don't provide it the `google_assistant.request_sync` service is not exposed.
+If you don't provide one, the `google_assistant.request_sync` service is not exposed.
 It is recommended to set up this configuration key as it also allows the usage of the following command, "Ok Google, sync my devices".
 Once you have set up this component, you will need to call this service (or command) each time you add a new device that you wish to control via the Google Assistant integration.

 1. Create a new project in the [Actions on Google console](https://console.actions.google.com/).
-    1. Add/Import project, give it a name
+    1. Add/Import a project and give it a name.
-    2. Click on `Home Control` card, select the `Smart home` recommendation.
+    2. Click on the `Home Control` card, select the `Smart home` recommendation.
     3. Create an Action, under the build section.
-Add in your Home Assistant URL: `https://[YOUR HOME ASSISTANT URL:PORT]/api/google_assistant`, replace the `[YOUR HOME ASSISTANT URL:PORT]` with the domain / IP address and the port under which your Home Assistant is reachable.
+Add your Home Assistant URL: `https://[YOUR HOME ASSISTANT URL:PORT]/api/google_assistant`, replace the `[YOUR HOME ASSISTANT URL:PORT]` with the domain / IP address and the port under which your Home Assistant is reachable.
     4. Click `Done`.
 Then click on `Overview`, which will lead you back to the app details screen.
 2. `Account linking` is required for your app to interact with Home Assistant.
-Set this up under the `Quick Setup` section
+Set this up under the `Quick Setup` section.
-    1. Leave it at the default `No, I only want to allow account creation on my website` and select Next
+    1. Leave it at the default `No, I only want to allow account creation on my website` and select Next.
-    2. For the `Linking type` select `OAuth` and `Authorization Code`
+    2. For the `Linking type` select `OAuth` and `Authorization Code`.
-    3. Client ID: `https://oauth-redirect.googleusercontent.com/`, the trailing slash is important
+    3. Client ID: `https://oauth-redirect.googleusercontent.com/`, the trailing slash is important.
-    4. Client Secret: Anything you like, Home Assistant don't need this field
+    4. Client Secret: Anything you like, Home Assistant doesn't need this field.
     5. Authorization URL (replace with your actual URL): `https://[YOUR HOME ASSISTANT URL:PORT]/auth/authorize`.
     6. Token URL (replace with your actual URL): `https://[YOUR HOME ASSISTANT URL:PORT]/auth/token`.
     7. Configure your client.
 Add scopes for `email` and `name`.
-    8. Do **NOT** check `Google to transmit clientID and secret via HTTP basic auth header`
+    8. Do **NOT** check `Google to transmit clientID and secret via HTTP basic auth header`.
     9. Testing instructions: Enter anything.
 It doesn't matter since you won't submit this app.

     <img src='/images/components/google_assistant/accountlinking.png' alt='Screenshot: Account linking'>

 3. Back on the overview page.
 Click `Simulator` under `TEST`.
 It will create a new draft version Test App.
 You don't have to actually test, but you need to generate this draft version Test App.
 4. If you haven't already added the component configuration to `configuration.yaml` file and restarted Home Assistant, you'll be unable to continue until you have.
-5. Open the Google Assistant app and go into `Settings > Home Control`
+5. Open the Google Assistant app and go into `Settings > Home Control`.
 6. Click the `+` sign, and near the bottom, you should have `[test] your app name`.
 Selecting that should lead you to a browser to login your Home Assistant instance, then redirect back to a screen where you can set rooms for your devices or nicknames for your devices.
 <p class='note'>
-If you added Home Assistant to the home screen, you have to first remove it from home screen, otherwise, this HTML5 app will show up instead of a browser, it would not be able to redirect back `Google Assistant` app
+If you've added Home Assistant to the home screen, you have to first remove it from home screen, otherwise, this HTML5 app will show up instead of a browser.
+Using it would prevent Home Assistant to redirect back to the `Google Assistant` app.
 </p>
 7. If you want to allow other household users to control the devices:
     1. Go to the settings for the project you created in the [Actions on Google console](https://console.actions.google.com/).